 The Fortnite sketch was cool and weird to look at and technically was impressive, and it seemed too long, but that’s only because it was a punchline preceded repetitively by one person not being able to play the game, so the game characters did that creepy robotic stuff game characters do In Real Game when they are not operated properly.
 It was not all that funny, but as far as cutting it, there wasn’t anything to trim.
 (3:34)

-One of the filmed bits was around four minutes long and played like a movie, and it was a really good navel-gazing piece about how much popularity Pete Davis has, and rivalry within the cast.
+One of the filmed bits was around four minutes long and played like a movie, and it was a really good navel-gazing piece about how much popularity Pete Davison has, and rivalry within the cast.
 It’s pre-recorded, they know exactly how long it is, nothing to cut.
 (3:58)

 The coffee sketch (spoiler image below) was 4:09.